Pirate-Weather/pirateweather/DevPortal/custom-content/content-fragments/Home.md

 1. Text summaries
     * I would like to the official (and open-source) [Dark Sky package](https://github.com/darkskyapp/translations), but it's written in Node.js, not Python.
     * For now, the text summary just returns the icon text.
+2. More detailed weather alerts and global coverage.
-2. Nearest storm data.
+3. Nearest storm data.
 I would love to add this, but have no idea how to calculate what a storm.
+4. Maps!

 ## Technical details
 I've made a more comprehensive document with implementation details at <https://blog.pirateweather.net>.
 The big picture outline of this project is relatively straightforward.
 As new forecasts are posted to S3 buckets, an AWS Lambda function (in Python) downloads the grib files and extracts the relevant fields using [pywgrib2](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/pywgrib2.html).
 The crucial step to this project is that this NetCDF file is then "chunked" to allow for quick access to one point via the [NetCDF4-Python library](https://unidata.github.io/netcdf4-python/).
 This dramatically speeds up the access times, making quick retrieval of data when the API is called possible.
 The AWS API gateway handles the front of the API calls, and the [AWS API Developer Portal](https://github.com/awslabs/aws-api-gateway-developer-portal) covers API signups.